greo234/electricity-weather/README.md

 # Impact of Weather Conditions on Household Electricity Consumption
 ## Overview

-This dissertation explores the impact of various weather conditions on household electricity consumption using The Gated Recurrent Unit (GRU).
-The primary objective is to understand how different weather factors correlate with electricity usage and to develop a predictive model that can accurately forecast electricity consumption based on these weather conditions.
+This repository contains the code and models developed for my dissertation on the "Impact of Weather Conditions on Household Electricity Consumption."
+The project leverages a Gated Recurrent Unit (GRU) neural network to predict household electricity consumption based on various weather conditions, such as temperature, humidity, and wind speed.

+## Tools

+Ensure you have Python 3.x and the following packages installed:

+TensorFlow/Keras

+NumPy

+Pandas

+Scikit-learn

+Matplotlib

+Seaborn

 ## Data Collection and Preprocessing